mintty/mintty/wiki/Tips.md

   * Download the [Full Emoji List](http://www.unicode.org/emoji/charts-11.0/full-emoji-list.html) (with all emoji data embedded)
   * Use the [extraction script `getemojis`](getemojis) to extract emoji data
   * Deploy the desired subdirectories (e.g. `apple`)
+  * Includes apple, emojione, facebook, google, twitter, samsung, windows emojis (and some limited low-resolution sets that we shall ignore)
 * [Emoji data and images](https://github.com/iamcal/emoji-data)
-  * “Clone or download” the repository or download a release archive
+  * “Clone or download” the repository or download a release archive, or:
+  * on Linux, `npm install emoji-datasource-apple` etc as shown on the project page
   * Deploy subdirectories `img-*` as appropriate (e.g. img-apple-64 as `apple`)
+  * Includes apple, emojione-2D, facebook, facebook messenger (discontinued), google, twitter emojis

 “Deploy” above means move, link, copy or hard-link the respective subdirectory into mintty configuration resource subdirectory `emojis`, e.g.